battleland-eu/crowned-bank/readme.md

 A proper implementation of economy plugin both for networks and standalone servers.

-## Implementation
-Can communicate via multiple remotes at the same time.
-It means you can have *unique currency for one server*, while having *shared currency for whole network*.

 **Proxy**-**Server** communication is done with plugin messaging,to maintain it's reliability and compatibility with most proxies, without having to open any new insecure network ports.